-A Gun in the Window
+Killed for Walking a Dog

 The police did not come forward with that information for seven months, confirming it only after local TV-news reporters discovered the connection.
 Politica didn’t even report the weapon as stolen until after the shooting.
 His lawyer told The Atlantic that as soon as he heard that Close had used an AK-47, Politica went looking for the gun, and only then realized that it was missing.
 A spokesperson for the police department stated that Close, an old friend of Politica’s, had taken the weapon without Politica’s permission or knowledge when visiting his home.
 Darian and Bella’s family filed a civil lawsuit against Politica, accusing him of negligence.

 It has been more than two years since Bella Thallas bled out on a sidewalk, for no reason at all.
-Darian has been in and out of surgeries to essentially rebuild his leg after the high-velocity rounds liquified the bones.
+Darian has been in and out of surgeries to essentially rebuild his leg after the high-velocity rounds liquefied the bones.
 After many delays, included a rejected plea of insanity, Close is now on trial for first-degree murder and attempted murder, as well as for possessing and using an illegal magazine.

 Politica has retired from the Denver Police Department.
 His lawyer maintains that it was voluntary.
 A spokesman for the department told The Atlantic that it had looked into the matter and determined that “no apparent policy violation occurred.”
 The civil suit filed against him was settled by his insurance company, which paid out his policy maximum of $500,000, with no admission of responsibility.
 Josh Thallas says that, during the depositions, Politica never expressed any remorse for allowing Close to take the gun—or, as Politica would have it, steal it.
 He now has a new job—as a police officer in Colorado Springs.